 Listing all of your qualifications and leaving enough space may be tricky, but you will find a way to fit it all in without it looking ugly.
 Make some of your fonts a little smaller here and there.
 And, if you must, you can fiddle with the margins on the pages so that you may fit more into each line.

 If you use a program like LibreOffice or Microsoft Office, you will be able to convert your document to many different file types.
 They will tell you what type of document you should submit.
 You go to “Save As” and then pick the file type you wish to save it as.
 If they want a PDF, then go to print, and you can choose to print as a PDF from there.
 They will probably ask you to fill out an online application too, and many times you can copy and paste content from your resume into the online application, which is handy.

 Conclusion – Proofreading It Twice

-The last part of your resume should be the proofreading.
+The last part of your optimal resume (don’t confuse the resume with a CV – Wiki) should be proofreading.
 You need to read it from the bottom going up, which means going to the bottom of the page and reading each line as you move upwards.
 You are checking for correctly-spelled typos, the misuse of words, and the regular grammatical stuff.
 Check it again in a few days when you have forgotten what is written on it.
 For some reason, we humans are better at checking work if we have forgotten what is on it, which is why checking somebody else’s work is always easier than checking your own.